devitocodes/devito/benchmarks/user/README.md

 ## Known limitations and possible work arounds

- * The DSE `aggressive` mode will not work with backend compilers that are not `icc`.
+ * The DSE `aggressive` mode might not work in combination with OpenMP if the backend compiler is `gcc` version `< 8.3`.
 This is a known [issue](https://github.com/opesci/devito/issues/320).

 ## Do not hesitate to contact us